top of page

 Is Zagreb Worth Visiting?

 The answer is an absolute yes!
 Zagreb is a city that should be on every traveler's bucket list.
 It has an atmosphere that is inviting and exciting and it offers something for everyone.
 Intriguing history, beautiful buildings and architectural wonders, a thriving culinary scene, opportunities for outdoor adventures, festivals, museums, and galleries are all available here.
-I feel like Zagreb often gets overlooked as Croatia is so full of amazing sights and cities but Zagreb is definitely deserving of your time as well.
+I feel like Zagreb often gets overlooked as Croatia is so full of amazing sights and cities, but Zagreb is definitely deserving of your time as well.

 Zagreb cemetery